hubzity/conversions-tracking/stages/gtm.md

 # How to use Hubzity tracking with stages

 Hubzity provides tracking code that can report to the campaign post-click events.
 These events can represent different stages of a sales funnel, different event on a page and so on.
+Notice for these examples you need to include the JQuery:
+<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js" type="text/javascript"></script>

 ## Storing Click Session

 The first step when tracking is to store the click id in a local cookie so we can use it when we need to track post click events.
-Note: This code covers one, load, conversion event type (stage 0).
-In case you need to tag several events (e.g. a click on `Contact Us` button) you should also add the lower example with CONVERSION_STAGE.

 In GTM add the following tag, with the following firing trigger options: